nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 At it's core, `debounce` is a process for calling a function _exactly_ once for any group of calls (the term `debounce` was [coined by John Hann](http://unscriptable.com/2009/03/20/debouncing-javascript-methods/)).
 What this means is that, for a given group of actions (such as typing a lot of characters in an input), the `debounce` function will be called exactly once (typically either at the start or the end of the group).

+A `debounce` function is often used when a user does a _lot_ of some sort of action and we only want to act on that when they've finished; a good example of this might be when a user is entering in text into a search input.
+We don't want to do a search each time they type a character, so we wait until they're done typing before firing off a request for data.

 Here's a nifty little diagram that might explain this concept:

 <img alt="A cluster of function calls with the words 'Function is repeatedly called' over if with a 250ms wait and then a box symbolizing a funciton call that says 'When the function actually runs'" src="/images/blog/debounce-versus-throttle/debounce.webp" width="852" height="639">

-For instance, let's say we have this custom `debounce` function written in TypeScript:
+For instance, let's say we have this `debounce` function written in TypeScript:

 ```typescript
 const TIMEOUT_MS = 250;